| Abstracts |

 We propose a linear time algorithm for the computation of the EMD variant,

+with a robust ground distance for oriented gradients.
 We also present a new algorithm for a robust family of

 Earth Mover's Distances - EMDs with thresholded ground distances.
 We compute the EMD by